skhashaev/steamapi-ts/README.md

 A fully typed TypeScript client for the Steam Web API with automatic type generation from the official API definition.

+## Note

+This library is very young and not fully tested.
+By the idea and the implementation, it should work properly, but bear in mind that it may not work as expected right away.
+If you find any issues, please open an issue on the GitHub repository.
+If you find any open issues, resolve them :)

+The library is a side project from the main one - we were in need some simple **typed** Steam API client, and I personally wanted to be able to call methods easily without copypasting the url string into some utility get() or post() functions.
+The changes to this library will be happening by the requests of the main project.

 ## Features

 - 🔒 **Fully Typed** - All API methods and parameters are strongly typed